 - labour unrest;

 - policy uncertainty;

-- a widening of the current account deficit;
+- a wide current account deficit;

 - currency volatility;

 - falling commodity prices;

-- capital outflows; and

-- a decline in domestic demand.
+- capital outflows; and - a decline in domestic demand.

 Any of these factors, as well as volatility in the markets for securities similar to the Notes, may adversely affect the value or liquidity of the Notes.